 Mental Health Inpatient Center

 Designed for patients ages 3 to 17, it is the only center in Orange County that can accommodate children younger than 12.
-The 18-bed Center will open in April 2018.
+The 18-bed Center opened in April 2018.
 The majority of funding is from private sources.

 ASPIRE® Intensive Outpatient Program at CHOC Children’s